abdulsamea/react-burger-app/README.md

-A react app for some ta burgers (hosted at: https://react-my-burger-f0ebd.web.app/)
+A react app for some tasty burgers (hosted at: https://react-my-burger-f0ebd.web.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).